Explore Islay

 Islay has some of the finest beaches in Scotland — and there are no seasonal dog restrictions.
 Dogs are welcome on all beaches, year-round.
 Always clean up after your dog and keep them on a lead near fields, farmland, and livestock — Islay is a working farming community and this applies everywhere, not just on beaches.

-• Portbahn Beach — 5 minutes from Portbahn House and Shorefield Eco House via the war memorial path.
+- Portbahn Beach — 5 minutes from Portbahn House, Shorefield Eco House and Curlew Cottage via the war memorial path.
 Three sheltered bays with rock pools and calm water.
 Safe for dogs and swimming.
 Rarely busy even in summer.

 Guide

-Coastal path — Bruichladdich to Port Charlotte: Directly accessible from Portbahn House and Shorefield Eco House.
-The flat coastal cycle path runs along the shore of Loch Indaal all the way to Port Charlotte — around 40 minutes one way.
+Coastal path — Bruichladdich to Port Charlotte: Directly accessible from Portbahn House, Shorefield Eco House and Curlew Cottage.
+The flat coastal cycle path runs along the shore of Loch Indaal all the way to Port Charlotte — around 30 minutes one way.
 Good off-lead stretches away from road sections.
 This is the easiest daily walk from the properties.

 Bridgend Woods: Woodland walking through some of Islay's limited tree cover — a pleasant change from open coast.
 Park at Bridgend Stores or the Bridgend Hotel.
 Good off-lead ground in the woods.
 Well-suited for dogs who like sniffing around in undergrowth.